How to Negotiate Salary Offers:

 Listen.While the other person is talking, use that time to really listen to what they’re saying instead of waiting impatiently for a pause so you can interrupt.
 You might learn some valuable insights into their point of view, and if nothing else, listening politely is a sign of respect that can help to build trust.

 Don’t take it personallyAllowing your emotions and your ego to get the upper hand will put you at a disadvantage.
 Don’t be insulted and outraged if your counterpart offers a price you can’t live with.
 Just make a counteroffer and drive on.
 Keep things on a professional level and try to maintain an atmosphere of respect.
 Remember, it’s not about you, it’s about getting the results you laid out before you started the negotiations.

 Patience pays offIf facing a high-pressure opponent, don’t allow yourself to be rushed into an agreement you’ll regret later.
 If you need more time to consider their offer, don’t be afraid to ask for it.
 Patience can also pay off if you see that your counterpart is getting tired of lengthy discussions.
 They may decide to close the deal at a disadvantage simply because they’re impatient to be done with it.

-It’s good to keep in mind that, while very few people enjoy negotiating, it’s one of those skills that can be developed over time.
+Bottom Line: It’s good to keep in mind that, while very few people enjoy negotiating, it an imperative skill to have and it can be developed, even perfected, over time.
 Find a negotiation method that works best for you, then practice it until it becomes second nature, and you’ll reap long-term rewards in your business and personal life.